Netcracker/KubeMarine/documentation/Maintenance.md

 **Warning**: The migration procedure removes the docker daemon from all nodes in the cluster.

+### Procedure Execution Steps

+This procedure includes the following steps:
+1. Verify and merge all the specified parameters into the inventory
+2. Install and configure containerd and podman
+3. Install crictl
+4. Implement the following steps on each control-plane and worker node by node:
+    1. Drain the node
+    2. Update configurations on the node for migration to containerd
+    3. Move the pods on the node from the docker's containers to those of containerd
+    4. Uncordon the node

+**Warning**: Before starting the migration procedure, verify that you already have the actual cluster.yaml structure.
+The services.docker scheme is deprecated.

 ### migrate_cri Parameters

 The following sections describe the `migrate_cri` parameters.